Lelyaler/WaveRider-website/README.md

 ### 💻 About :
 The website is a single-landing page.

-- Adaptable down to 320px: The design responds effectively to screens as small as 320px.
+- Adaptable down to 320px: The design effectively adapts to screens as small as 320px

 - Shared Reusable Styles: Reusable styles are organized within the header's style.css to enhance efficiency